Types of mental health professionals

 People study and train for years in different areas of mental health so that they can help you work through difficult stuff that might be going on in your life.
 Here’s a few of the main types of mental health professionals.

-Doctors/general practitioners (GP) are usually the first point of contact for seeking any type of help.
+Doctors/general practitioners (GPs) are usually the first point of contact for seeking any type of help with your health.
 A GP can diagnose health problems, as well as recognise symptoms of mental health difficulties that you might be experiencing.
-A GP can refer you to a mental health professional if you need one.
-They can also write a Mental Health Treatment Plan or other GP referral for you, so that you can see other mental health professionals under Medicare where possible.
-(This means you pay less, or maybe nothing at all, for your mental health treatment.)
+A GP can talk to you about your mental health concerns and goals, and discuss treatment options with you.

 Psychiatrists are medical doctors with specialised training in mental health issues.
 They can diagnose and treat mental health disorders such as depression, severe anxiety, eating disorders, schizophrenia and bipolar disorder.
 They can decide whether you need medication as part of your treatment, and are able to prescribe it for you.